tylim88/Kotori/README.md

 ## Tips

-- If you plan to add new languages frequently, consider colocating all your dicts in a single file.
+- If you plan to add new languages frequently, consider colocating all your dicts in a single file or multiple files in one folder.
 It is easier to copy the entire file and hand it to an AI to translate.
 - If your supported languages are fixed, consider splitting dicts by page or component.
 Translations stay close to the code that uses them and are easier to maintain.
-This approach also pairs well with TypeScript — every time you add a new language, type errors will guide you to every dict that needs updating.
 - Both approaches are tree-shakeable — only the dicts imported by the current page are included in its bundle.

 ## Roadmap